BlueBrain/Brayns/python/README.md

 Note: integration testing can be disable using the pytest --without-integration flag.

-4. Create a .vscode folder and create a `launch.json` inside to use to debug tests:
+4. Create a .vscode folder and create a `launch.json` file inside to be able to debug tests:

 ```json
 {